cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 - Concurrent polynomial security.
 This means that servers can engage in polynomially many invocations of the protocol without compromising security.

 Both results rely upon the RSA Known Target Inversion Problem being hard.
+However, this analysis is incomplete as it does not account for adversarially-generated keys.
+This threat model has important implications for appliations using the blind signature protocol described in this document; see {{message-entropy}} for more details.

-The design in this document differs from the analysis in {{BNPS03}} only in message encoding, i.e., using PSS instead of FDH.
+Lastly, the design in this document differs from the analysis in {{BNPS03}} only in message encoding, i.e., using PSS instead of FDH.
 Note, importantly, that an empty salt effectively reduces PSS to FDH, so the same results apply.

 ## Timing Side Channels